Australia retain Ashes after crushing humiliated England

 Covid threat

-Whether there would be play at all was in doubt after four members of the England party -- two support staff and two family members - tested positive for coronavirus on Monday.
+Whether there would be play at all at the MCG was in doubt after four members of the England party -- two support staff and two family members - tested positive for coronavirus on Monday.

 And they fleetingly hauled themselves into contention on the back of a vintage bowling effort from veteran seamer James Anderson, which restricted Australia to 267 in their first innings in reply to the tourists' 185.

-But it was only an 82-run lead and any dreams England had of staying in the Test, or even winning it, fell apart in the face of an intense fast bowling blitz on Monday from Starc, Cummins and Boland.
+It was only an 82-run lead but any dreams England had of staying in the Test -- and the series -- fell apart in the face of an intense fast-bowling blitz on Monday from Starc, Cummins and Boland.

 In an hour of mayhem, they removed hapless openers Zak Crawley (five) and Haseeb Hameed (seven), Dawid Malan for a golden duck and nightwatchman Jack Leach (0), leaving England staring into the abyss on 31 for four after another stunning collapse.